aoliver44/taxaHFE/README.md

 ```
 docker run --platform linux/amd64 --rm -it -v `pwd`:/data aoliver44/taxa_hfe_ml:latest example_inputs/metadata.txt example_inputs/microbiome_data.txt example_inputs/out.csv -s Sample -l Category --seed 42 --shap
 ```
 Using the defualt of 2 cores on a Macbook Pro M3 machine, the above command took ~4 min 21 seconds to complete.
 Its RAM usage peaked at ~1.8 GB.
+We put in some effort to supply progress bars so you know something is working.
+In some situations (certain computer/HPC environments) these progress bars do not show up.
+Bummer.

 **Step 3:** Example the outputs.
 Several outputs get generated off the command run in the previous step: